jarvisteach/appJar/docs/mkdocs/docs/simpleAppJar.md

 ---

 Displays a list of items, one (or more than one) of which can be selected.
+Setting this widget won't change the values, but change which one is selected.

 * `.listbox(title, value=None)`
-    The `value` should contain a list of items to display in the listbox.
+    When adding, the `value` should contain a list of items to display in the listbox.
+    When setting, the `value` should contain the item(s) to select.
     Listboxes can receive a `change` parameter.
     Listboxes can receive `drop` data.